jimiadams/jimiadams.github.io/_pages/teaching.md

   - **UT-MB** - I conducted a 2-day version (no labs) of these workshops for the department of Preventative Medicine & Community Health at University of Texas, Medical Branch.

 _____
-While these courses represent some of my teaching interests, further course topics i am interested in include, Organizations, Sociology of Religion, global HIV/AIDS, and likely a few others I'm not thinking of *as courses* at the moment.
+While these courses represent some of my teaching interests, further course topics i am interested in include: data visualization, Organizations, Sociology of Religion, global HIV/AIDS, and likely a few others I'm not thinking of *as courses* at the moment.
 If you are a student interested in these topics, or an instructor who may want to explore collaborative teaching, let me know.

 _____
 ### Related Publications